I am Director of Undergraduate Introductory Instruction

 I am putting together VIDEOS for Data Structures, publicly available at YouTube, listed here from latest to earliest.
 As of November 2015, these videos have had over half a million views!

-In Fall 2012, I taught Data Structures, Intro. to CS (CS 111), and a freshman Byrne seminar, Back to the Future: The Evolution of Modern Computing.
+In Fall 2011 and Fall 2012, I taught a freshman Byrne seminar, Back to the Future: The Evolution of Modern Computing.

 In the summer of 2012, three students from my Fall 2011 Byrne seminar researched the current state of practice in parallel computing, with funding from the Byrne program.